 Before The Little Prince Cinema There was The Meet Your Maker Art Gallery

 The Little Prince Cinema’s story begins around 6 years ago as the Meet Your Maker Handmade Gallery and Giftshop.
 Situated in the same downtown Stratford storefront, the gallery was run by Leigh Cooney and his then business partner.
-It was a gallery that quirkier artists, such as Leigh and his colleagues, could eliminate the barriers of traditional art spaces.
+It was a gallery where quirkier artists, such as Leigh and his colleagues, could eliminate the barriers of traditional art spaces.
 Each month there were exhibitions featuring different artists.
 However, raising a young family and eventually running the business on his own was quite challenging.
 Something had to change.

 There are many threads woven between the art gallery and cine-lounge.
 For example, the custom-made pillows available to purchase at the micro-cinema are Leigh’s patterns that another artist sewed.
 Another popular item that carried over from the art gallery to the cine-lounge are the cross-stitch pieces made by another friend and fellow artist.